At a Glance: Best AR-15 Lower Receivers

 As it is the AR15 component that is legally the registerable firearm, the lower receiver can be considered the most important part of an AR-15.
 There are hundreds of options to choose from when building an AR.
 That makes the AR-15 super versatile.
 You can attach custom parts to your AR-15 lower and come away with an almost completely new gun.

 In this article we are reviewing five best AR-15 lowers currently on the market.
-We will be looking at their quality, durability, ease of installation and use, accuracy and precision, and, of course, price.
+We looked at their quality, durability, ease of installation and use, accuracy and precision, and, of course, price.
 Get ready for a fun ride.

 Brownells – BRN-180 Stripped Lower Receiver Forged